Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   hard-coded behaviors.
 We can then evaluate which medic is more effective.

-As currently described, it may seem that the External Communicator and Python API are only leveraged by the External Brain.
+As currently described, it may seem that the External Communicator and Python API are only leveraged by the Internal Brain.
 This is not true.
 It is possible to configure the Internal, Player and Heuristic Brains to also send the observations, rewards and actions to the Python API through the External Communicator (a feature called _broadcasting_).
 As we will see shortly, this